Siteimprove/CMS-plugin-Wordpress/TESTING.md

 ### What remains for an actual Siteimprove end-to-end test

-A first manual live workflow and runner are now prepared in [tests/live/README.md](tests/live/README.md).
-They have not been authenticated or run against Siteimprove.
-The following account and network requirements still apply; PR #65’s existing tests continue to use no secrets.
+The live workflow and runner are documented in [tests/live/README.md](tests/live/README.md).
+GitHub runs against PR64 verified login, Live page data, draft handoff, and loading-state exit.
+The missing-title result assertion is explicitly skipped.
+The following account and network requirements still apply; local fixture suites use no secrets.

-We still need a Siteimprove test account with Prepublish access and a known crawled page accessible to both the browser user and API user.
+Live runs require a Siteimprove test account with Prepublish access and a known crawled page accessible to both the browser user and API user.
 The plugin's credential validation compares **Public URL** with the sites available to the API user.
 A random local WordPress URL and an API key alone are not sufficient.

 The proposed first experiment can use the existing company-internal crawled site as the public site context, even though this disposable WordPress instance does not publish it.
-Whether that mapping works with the real SDK/backend is unverified.
+This mapping returned Live page data in the PR64 live runs.
 Live page data would come from Siteimprove; the Prepublish DOM would come from the runner's local WordPress.
 Direct access to the internal published site is not part of this initial test.
-Siteimprove login/API access from the runner still needs verification; use approved corporate network access if required.
+Siteimprove login/API access from the runner passed in those runs.

 For authenticated testing, use a fresh environment with `SITEIMPROVE_TEST_MOCK_SERVICE` set to `false` in an ignored `.wp-env.override.json`